-To be honest, she doesn't have a lot of personal belongings to begin with in this office, a photograph of her and her father, a few notes on cases, and one hidden photo of Danny himself, stashed away in a drawer so that no one knows how smitten she has become with him.
+To be honest, she doesn't have a lot of personal belongings to begin with in this office.
+She has a photograph of her and her father, a few notes on cases, and one hidden photo of Danny himself, stashed away in a drawer so that no one knows how smitten she has become with him.
 It's a photo that was taken when he wasn't paying attention, which is often.
-He's three button shirt was unbuttoned, and he is leaning back in a chair, with his eyes closed.
+His button down dress shirt had the top three buttons unbuttoned, and he is leaning back in a chair with his eyes closed.
 Jo couldn't pass up the opportunity.
 He seemed so relaxed.

 She shakes her head, knowing that she wants what she can't have.
 He never gives a second glance at her, except when he needs details on cases.
 He's everything she's not, and it fills her with painful longing.
 Not because she doesn't want Danny to be a great lawyer, but because she should be just as good.
 Also because she will never be with him because of that, at least in her mind.

-She carefully closes and tapes down the box, and lead it to her car.
+She carefully closes and tapes down the box, and carries it to her car.
 She's not sure where she's going, or what she's going to be, but she knows that she must go.
-Both her career and her heart has bore too much because of staying where she did not belong.
+Both her career and her heart has borne too much because of staying where she did not belong.